Mov-9v/HR-Strategic-salary-dashboard/README.md

 ### 6. Temporal Trends (Monthly Salaries 2023)
 ![Monthly Salaries Area Chart](<Resources/Monthly salaries 2023.png>)
   *This area chart tracks salary and hiring trends month-by-month throughout the year.
 I used an Area Chart to visually highlight the peaks and valleys, making it easy for companies to identify hiring seasons and peak market activity at a glance.*
+  ----

+##  What's Next

+To further scale and improve this project, the next phases will focus on:
+*   **Performance Optimization:** Migrating the background calculation layer to Power Query and Power Pivot to reduce workbook size and eliminate formula recalculation lags.
+*   **Advanced Market Insights:** Expanding the data model to include a skills demand analysis, tracking the most requested tools and certifications for each data role.
+*   **Global Compensation Normalization:** Incorporating cost-of-living indices and purchasing power data across the 57 countries to provide deeper, more accurate cross-border salary comparisons.